smogon/pokemon-showdown/SIM_EVENTS.md

 Event propagation is the mechanism by which multiple effects have their event handlers called when a global event is run.
-They are called in order, from higher to lower priority, as per their listed `onEventPriority` values.
+They are called in order, from higher to lower priority, as per their listed Priority values.
+The priority should be specified with the key `${handlerName}Priority`, where `handlerName` is the full name of the associated event handler.

 While the event is being run, its propagation can be stopped by the [cancellation mechanism](#event-cancellation).